streamsend-io/confluent-cloud-audit-analyzer/README.md

 # Confluent Cloud Audit Logs Analysis

 This repo provides bash shell scripts that analyze Audit Log entries for your Confluent Cloud organization.
-It runs on MacOS (not on unfortunately)
+It runs on MacOS (not on Wondows unfortunately)
 It consists of three shell scripts and a sqlite executable.
 The shell scripts are interactive - they require responses.
 No arguments are provided when running the scripts.